– if aggregates = False, this is the spherical particle radius

 Parameters:

-dir_refrind (str) – Directory where you store optical refractive index files that will be created.
+virga_dir (str) – Directory where you store the VIRGA refractive index files (.refind format).

 dir_out (str) – Directory where you want to store Mie parameter files.
 Will be stored as gas_name.Mieff.